privacyidea/privacyidea/doc/firststeps/index.rst

  * use a PAM module to authenticate with OTP at SSH or local login
- * or the RADIUS plugin to configure your firewall or VPN to use OTP.
+ * or the RADIUS plugin to configure your firewall or VPN to use OTP,
+ * or use an Apache2 plugin to do Basic Authentication with OTP.
  * You can also setup different web applications to use OTP.

 To attach applications read the chapter :ref:`application_plugins`.